JSON-AGENTS/.github/README.md

 ## Design Philosophy

-JSON Agents is designed to be:
+JSON AGENTS is designed to be:

 1. **Simple** — Easy to read and write by humans
 2. **Complete** — Covers all aspects of agent definition